The OED: supporting research through innovation

 As the first editors of the OED were quick to recognize, the quality and breadth of the enterprise is made richer by the participation and insights of a wider group.
 We would like to invite you to be a part of this next phase of the OED’s evolution as we reimagine how we should be sharing our data to better facilitate this work – to better make use of this one-of-a-kind resource.

 We are at the very beginning of working towards this goal to fully support the evolution of scholarship and are in the process of collecting market research from the global research community as a whole – users and non-users of the OED across the humanities and beyond.
-If you have ideas or comments on how the OED can work with you, your colleagues, or the wider research community to ensure that this unique dataset is used to its fullest extent, please share them with us through this short survey.

 The opinions and other information contained in the OED blog posts and comments do not necessarily reflect the opinions or positions of Oxford University Press.